 - For the “decreased insulin need” group, you can decrease your basal (if you wear a pump) by a certain percentage, as well as the bolus of insulin you administer for the meal prior to exercising.

-An athlete living with Type 1 diabetes must always have rescue carbs to snack on with him/her: glucose tabs, glucose gel, candy, etc. Something easily transportable, quickly ingestible, and with a high glycemic index.
+An athlete living with Type 1 diabetes must always have rescue carbs to snack on with them: glucose tabs, glucose gel, candy, etc. Something easily transportable, quickly ingestible, and with a high glycemic index.

 After you finish your exercise session, check your glucose levels again.